moinwiki/moin/docs/intro/features.rst

 Notification
 ------------
-* by email (smtp or sendmail)
+* by email: smtp or sendmail

 Translation / Localization
 --------------------------
-* currently English and German translations only (no others will be added until the code and texts are more stable)
+* currently English and German translations only; no others will be added until the code and texts for moin2 are more stable
-* any localization (provided by babel / pytz)
+* any localization, provided by babel / pytz

 Logging
 =======